Ben Bernanke: Statements on deficit reduction and reform of Social Security/Medicare

 Bernanke favors reducing the U.S. budget deficit, particularly by reforming the Social Security and Medicare entitlement programs.
 During a speech delivered on April 7, 2010, he warned that the U.S. must soon develop a "credible" plan to address the pending funding crisis faced by "entitlement programs such as Social Security and Medicare" or "in the longer run we will have neither financial stability nor healthy economic growth."
 Bernanke said that formulation of such a plan would help the economy in the near term, even if actual implementation of the plan might have to wait until the economic outlook improves.

 His remarks were most likely intended for the federal government's executive and legislative branches, since entitlement reform is a fiscal exercise that will be accomplished by the Congress and the President rather than a monetary task falling within the implementation powers of the Federal Reserve.
 Bernanke also pointed out that deficit reduction will necessarily consist of either raising taxes, cutting entitlement payments and other government spending, or some combination of both.

 Nobel Prize

-In 2022 Bernanke was awarded the Nobel Memorial Prize in Economic Sciences along with Philip H. Dybvig and Douglas Diamond.
-Their research suggested that the Great Depression was caused by a variety of factors including credit market stress and a failing gold standard.
-With a rising External Finance Premium lenders and borrowers were both inclined to protect their financial health due to stressed credit markets.
-Lenders began tightening credit standards and avoiding risky borrowers while borrowers withdrew their cash.
-These self-preservation decisions from both lenders and borrowers resulted in further stress on the credit market and stagnation in investment spending.
-In addition to stressed credit markets, the failing gold standard also played a crucial role.
-After World War 1 most countries had their currencies tied to gold as well as fixed exchange rates, however, post-war animosity between many European nations led to non-cooperation regarding the gold standard.
-Consequently, the gold standard failed in the late 1920s, bringing prices, money supply, and output down with it.
-Their research showed that the combination of a failing gold standard and stressed credit markets led to a catastrophic spiral in the economy.
+In 2022, Bernanke shared the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel with Douglas Diamond and Philip Dybvig "for research on banks and financial crises."
+The Royal Swedish Academy of Sciences said the laureates' work improved understanding of banks' role in the economy, particularly during financial crises, and why avoiding bank collapses is important.
+It highlighted Bernanke's analysis of the Great Depression, which showed how bank runs contributed to the crisis becoming deep and prolonged.